accountinglib/accountinglib/README.md

 Intended for use in accounting systems to ensure that accounting is performed in a standard, universal way according to accounting best practices and accounting standards.

-AccountingLib / AccountingApp are not replacements for commercial ERP systems like SAP for huge conpanies.
-Still the goal of AccountingLib is to be a useful toolkit which can be used by commercial ERP systems as a library and support tool.

 ## AccountingLib Features
 [AccountingLib](accountinglib) is a Java library specializing in accounting.